Access to justice for the East End community

 - We help make sure that people get the welfare benefits they are entitled to, including some of the most vulnerable members of society who are fearful and desperate in the face of decisions to withdraw Personal Independence Payments and Education and Support Allowance.

 Overall, and perhaps more importantly than any of these examples of the types of cases we deal with, we enable people to understand and assert their rights as members of society.
 We believe this is a fundamentally important part of the framework of a properly functioning democracy.

-We are regulated by the Solicitors’ Regulation Authority, and is accredited to the Lexcel standard for excellence in legal practice management and client care.
+The law centre’s solicitors are regulated by the Solicitors’ Regulation Authority, and we are accredited to the Lexcel standard for excellence in legal practice management and client care.
 For immigration law, we are also registered with the Office of the Immigration Services Commissioner.

 Tower Hamlets Law Centre is a registered charity (no. 287282) and a company limited by guarantee (no. 1720518).